fay59/fcd/FUTURE.md

 A program with an endless loop will fail to decompile because the AstBackEnd pass depends on the function's post-domination tree (which can't be created for a function with an endless loop).

+### Handle external functions better

+Right now, external functions have a tiny subset of their parameters hard-coded into fcd, and attributes don't make the cut at all.
+The hard-coded list is incomplete and annoying to maintain.
+Since some attributes (like `noreturn`) have an impact on the control flow graph, this will sometimes lead to incorrect output.